 Refund calculation examples are available from the Student Finance office upon request.
 When state refund policies differ from Carrington's refund policy, the student receives the more favorable refund.
 The amount owed by the student is derived by total hourly charge for instruction (total institutional charge divided by the number of days or program hours) multiplied by the total hours attended by the student.
-Each student is charged a non-refundable \$0 per \$1000 of tuition Student Tuition Recovery Fund fee.
+Each student is charged a non-refundable (after the cancellation period) Student Tuition Recovery Fund fee of \$0.50 per \$1000 in institutional charges (rounded to the nearest \$1,000 increment.)